Doubleday | 2018

 Mostly because the plot itself is kind of boring outside of the messed up family dynamics.
 I found this to be slow, cold and flat.
 The writing was awkward and emotionless, and that might be a lost in translation thing, but the result is the same.
 For all of the horror that was Liv’s life, I didn’t feel any of it from her or the other characters involved in her sad, little world.

 There is a lot of telling happening in the narrative, instead of showing.
 And that’s like my biggest pet peeve when it comes to writing, next to dream sequences.
 Fuck a dream sequence!
 There’s also hardly any dialogue, the bulk of the writing relying on descriptive paragraphs which became tedious for me as a reader.

 This is not really a crime thriller in my opinion.
 It’s more of a dark family drama, and if I had realized that I never would have read it because it’s just not my thing.
 That said, readers who like to read about family relationships and interactions with a dark atmosphere will definitely be into this.
 It just wasn’t for me.

 It is definitely disturbing and heartbreaking in a lot of ways, but the plot itself was dull and slow and didn’t have any thrilling moments or twists.
 Even the disturbing truths are presented as if you’re reading a dinner menu – it’s one-note.

-This is a linear examination of mental illness and grief, and how those things can affect a child, a marriage and a home on the furthest end of the spectrum.
+This is a linear examination of mental illness and grief, and how those things can affect a child, a marriage and a home on some of the furthest points of the spectrum.

 And while aspects of the story were uncomfortable to read, and did make me squirm, overall this was basically pretty boring and I don’t get the rave reviews.